cp6/steam-profile-card/README.md

-# steam-profile-card
+# steam profile card
-Steam profile card with friends and games list
+### Steam profile card with friends and games list

 Create a cron job (every 5, 10 or 15 so minutes) and point it at